hiveuprss/hiveRSS/README.md

 ### Posts Voted by a Specific User

-Get a feed of links to posts recently voted by a user
+Get a feed of links to posts recently voted by a user.

 > `https://hiverss.com/@<username>/votes`

 * [https://hiverss.com/@ocdb/votes](https://hiverss.com/@ocdb/votes)

-Only include votes above a specific percentage weight, and link to non-default interace
+Only include votes above a specific percentage weight and link to non-default interface

 > `https://hiverss.com/@<username>/votes?minVotePct=<percentage>&interface=<interface-name>`